 I am incredibly grateful because I have really great fans.
 They know me for who I am and I know them.
 I think because I put it all out there at my shows and I have taken the time to know my fans, there isn’t a big separation between us.
 Because they know me as a person and as a musician, they treat me like a regular guy so I never have these weird or awkward encounters with people.
 Fans who have seen and enjoyed my performance don’t treat me like I am a star, because I’m not.
 And trust me, I am more than totally fine with that.

 This story originally appeared in The Maritime Edit magazine.
-To subscribe, for just $35 a year, click here.
+To subscribe, please click here.